Dr. Oz says that Roe v. Wade is 'not constitutional' and gives his thoughts on abortions - NewsBreak

 During the interview, Oz made comments against the laws and talked about seeing a lot of women who had been affected by "coat hanger" abortions.

-On the surface, the comments are being used to make voters assume he is not actually pro-life, but he says that's not the case.

-In response to the comments, Oz clarified that the law in Alabama was forbidding not only women from getting an abortion but also stopped them from getting help if the pregnancy was causing the risk of them dying during birth or while carrying the child.
+In response to his earlier comments, Oz told Zeoli that the law in Alabama was forbidding not only women from getting an abortion but also stopped them from getting help if the pregnancy was causing the risk of them dying during birth or while carrying the child.

 When it comes to how he feels about it now, he said he "feel[s] exactly the same way."
 He even added that both former Presidents Donald Trump and Ronald Regan shared his thoughts, while all three are pro-life.